Daiven75/public-sale/README.md

 2. Create a new branch with your changes: `git checkout -b my-feature`
 3. Save the changes and create a commit message telling what you did: `git commit -m "feature: My new feature"`
 4. Submit your changes: `git push origin my-feature`
-> If you have any questions, check this [guia de como contribuir no GitHub](./CONTRIBUTING.md)
+> If you have any questions, check this [GitHub Contributing Guide](./CONTRIBUTING.md)

 ---